 Have you use Epsom Salt as a home remedy?
 Did you use it in a bath or take it orally?
 Please send us some feedback!

-Continue reading to see how our readers have used Epsom salt to improve their health.
+Continue reading to see how Earth Clinic readers have used Epsom salt to improve their health.